VirtusLab/Inkuire/README.md

 ### Basics

-Inkuire consists of three modules:
+Inkuire consists of four modules:
 1. Inkuire Dokka Plugin - This module is responsible for generating functions and types database from source code.
-2. Inkuire Engine - This module is responsible for executing queries.
+2. Inkuire HTTP Engine - This module is responsible for executing queries using REST API
+3. Inkuire JS Engine - This module is responsible for embedding search engine in Dokka documentation.
-3. Inkuire IntelliJ Plugin - This module allows you to run queries from IntelliJ.
+4. Inkuire IntelliJ Plugin - This module allows you to run queries from IntelliJ.

 ---
 ### Input signatures

 Currently tool accepts any correct Kotlin signature.
+Additionally, it supports `*` character as wildcard, which matches any type

 ---

+### Building Inkuire

+Building Inkuire in order to run HTTP instance is quite straightforward:
+1. Run command `sbt engineHttp/assembly` to produce fatJar of HTTP engine.
+2. Run command `./gradlew dokka-common:db-generator:publishToMavenLocal`
+   to publish JAR with dokka extension for generating db files.

+In order to build InkuireJS from source code:
+1. Firstly, build InkuireJS by running command: `sbt engineJS/fastOptJS`.
+It needs to be done before other steps because generated JS file will be copied to Dokka extension JAR.
+2. Run command `./gradlew dokka-common:dokka-html-inkuire-extension:publishToMavenLocal`.

 ### Running Inkuire